jduell12/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach iterates through the whole loop and doesn't automatically return a new array, the return statement is optional.
+    .map returns a new array and passes each item to the callback function and does not manipulate the original array and needs a return statemetn.

 2. Explain the difference between a callback and a higher order function.
+    A callback is a function that is passed to another function as an argument.
+A higher order function is a function that received a callback as a parameter.

 3. What is closure?
+    Where an inner function has access to the outer functions variables.
+Allows us to nest functions within each other

 4. Describe the four rules of the 'this' keyword.
+    1. window binding
+        if no other rule applies 'this' applies to the global object or window unless strict mode is being used
+    2. implicit binding
+        when the function is invoked 'this' refers to the object left of the dot
+    3. explicit binding
+        uses .call, .apply or .bind 'this' refers to the object that is passed as the argument
+    4. new binding
+        uses the new keyword to construct a new object and 'this' points to the new object that's created

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to pass any new attributes of the child back up to the constructor of the parent object

 ### Task 1 - Project Set up